elastic/kibana/x-pack/plugins/fleet/dev_docs/developing_kibana_in_serverless.md

 yarn serverless-security
 ```

-Once running, you can login with the username `elastic_serverless` or `system_indices_superuser` and the password `changeme`.
+Once running, you can login at `http://localhost:5601` with the username `elastic_serverless` or `system_indices_superuser` and the password `changeme`.

+Note: it is not possible to use a base path in serverless mode.
+In case of issue, make sure the `server.basePath` property is not set in the config.

-Note: to reset Elasticsearch data, delete the following folder:
+Tip: to reset Elasticsearch data, delete the following folder:

 ```bash
 # Run this from the kibana folder: